moabukar/Grad-EntryLevel-Resources/README.md

 ## Aim

-The aim of this repository is to provide graduate and entry-level applicants with sample tech tests.
+The aim of this repository is to provide graduate and entry-level applicants with tech tests for them to practice.
 We are currently focusing on the field of Cloud & DevOps.
-And we hope to expand.
+And we hope to expand to other fields like Software Engineering and other fields of Tech

+## Contributing

+Happy to take contributions from those who have experienced graduate and entry-level tech tests.

-Sample format to follow for code additions (for contributors)
+Sample format to follow for adding code (for contributors):

 ```sh
 mkdir test